 - Just for having the card you receive a 10% discount on paid Iberia flights

 - For spending $30,000 on the card in a year you receive a $1,000 Iberia flight discount voucher, which can be applied when booking two tickets on the same flight in the same class of service

 Which Avios credit card should you apply for?

-Given that Avios points can be transferred between the various programs, and given that all three cards have have the same exceptional bonus of 100,000 Avios, I’d recommend choosing the card based on the perks that you value most.
+Given that Avios points can be transferred between the various programs, and given that all three cards have have the same bonus of up to 100,000 Avios, I’d recommend choosing the card based on the perks that you value most.
 Everyone will have a different take as to which of the above are most valuable based on which airline they’re loyal to or most likely to fly with.

 Personally, I’d rank the card perks as follows:

 - The British Airways Card offers the most robust perks just for having the card (10% off paid flights and up to $600 in award rebates), and also offers the most valuable reward for spending $30,000 on the card (the British Airways Travel Together Ticket)